Spending the rest of your life in Emacs is a feature, not a bug.

 In Emacs, key bindings are called

-=shortcuts=, but that's a very narrow view of what a keybinding is,
+shortcuts but that is a very narrow view of what a keybinding is,

 bit long sometimes.